mbehrlich/last_knight/README.md

 This is a javascript game in the vein of the original Legend of Zelda.

+Instructions: Use arrow keys to move, and space to use your sword.

 ## Technologies used

 1. Vanilla Javascript - for game logic